-Upon satisfactory approval, the Collaborating Provider will enter a formal agreement Limerick and Clare Education and Training Board, agreeing to the requirements set out in the Memorandum of Agreement.
-The Memorandum of Agreement Template is set out in Appendix C. The Provider Approval Procedure implemented by Limerick and Clare Education and Training Board examines the capacity of the collaborating provider to offer the programme pertaining to the following areas:
+Upon satisfactory approval, the Collaborating Provider will enter a formal agreement with , agreeing to the requirements set out in the Memorandum of Agreement.
+The Memorandum of Agreement Template is set out in Appendix C. The Provider Approval Procedure implemented by examines the capacity of the collaborating provider to offer the programme pertaining to the following areas: